-- Course Week: Because asynchronous courses do not have a "fixed" meeting day, our week will start on Monday at 9:00 a.m.
-EST and finish on Sunday, at 11:59 p.m.
-EST. - Log-in Frequency: Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials daily. - Participation:

-Students are expected to actively engage in all course activities throughout the semester, which includes viewing all course materials, completing course activities and assignments, and participating in course discussions and group interactions.
+- Course Week: Because asynchronous courses do not have a "fixed" meeting day, our week will begin on Monday and end on Sunday.
+This means that assignments will be assigned each Monday over the course and that all assignments (unless otherwise noted) will be due Sunday at 11:59 p.m.
+If there is an item to be graded by the instructor OR feedback to be given, the item will be graded or provided feedback on Wednesday. - Log-in Frequency: Students must actively check the course Blackboard site and their GMU email for communications from the instructor, class discussions, and/or access to course materials at least 2 times per week.
+Active participation in course content is a grade requirement of the course. - Participation: Students are expected to actively engage in all course activities throughout the semester, which includes viewing all course materials, completing course activities and assignments, and participating in course discussions and group interactions. - Technical Competence: Students are expected to demonstrate competence in the use of all course technology.

-• Technical Competence:

-Students are expected to demonstrate competence in the use of all course technology.
 Students who are struggling with technical components of the course are expected to seek assistance from the instructor and/or College or University technical services.

-• Technical Issues:

-Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
-Late work will not be accepted based on individual technical issues.
+- Technical Issues: Students should anticipate some technical difficulties during the semester and should, therefore, budget their time accordingly.
+Late work policy will be followed if technical issues prevent an on-time submission. - Workload: Please be aware that this course is not self-paced.

-• Workload:

-Please be aware that this course is not self-paced.
 Students are expected to meet specific deadlines and due dates listed in the Class Schedule section of this syllabus.
-It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due.

-• Instructor Support:

-Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
-Those unable to come to a Mason campus can meet with the instructor via telephone or web conference.
-Students should email the instructor to schedule a one-on-one session, including their preferred meeting method and suggested dates/times.
+It is the student's responsibility to keep track of the weekly course schedule of topics, readings, activities and assignments due. - Instructor Support: Students may schedule a one-on-one meeting to discuss course requirements, content or other course-related issues.
+Students should email the instructor to schedule a one-on-one session, including their preferred meeting method and suggested dates/times. - Netiquette: The course environment is a collaborative space.

-• Netiquette:

-The course environment is a collaborative space.
 Experience shows that even an innocent remark typed in the online environment can be misconstrued.
-Students must always re-read their responses carefully before posting them, so as others do not consider them as personal offenses.
+Responsible netiquette means taking the time to read your responses so that they are carefully thought out and respectful of others.
 Be positive in your approach with others and diplomatic in selecting your words.
 Remember that you are not competing with classmates, but sharing information and learning from others.
-All faculty are similarly expected to be respectful in all communications.

-• Accommodations: Online learners who require effective accommodations to insure accessibility must be registered with George Mason University Disability Services.
+All faculty are similarly expected to be respectful in all communications. - Accommodations: Online learners who require effective accommodations to insure accessibility must be registered with George Mason University Disability Services.